 - Improve Customer Satisfaction

 The first two reasons are inarguable but the last reason is supported with questionable data.
-They cite a study which reports customers feel 27% less satisfied when they believed they were talking to an off-shore worker.
+Jobs4America cites a study that reports customers are 27 percent less satisfied when they believed they were talking to an off-shore worker.
 There was no actual data collected as to whether it was or was not an on or off-shore call center; it was completely based on the perception of the customer.
-What isn’t obvious is that once a customer perceives the customer service representative is off-shore, it is much more likely that there was already an issue which impeded communication.
+What isn’t obvious is that once a customer perceives the customer service representative is off-shore, it is much more likely that there was already an issue that impeded communication.

 Some have asserted that off-shoring customer service doesn’t affect customer service as long as the customer service representative is “understandable” and provides “good quality answers.”